forkkit/supertokens-node-mysql-ref-jwt/docs/introduction/next-steps.md

 sidebar_label: Next Steps
 ---

-<span class="highlighted-text">To implement SuperTokens, please install and use our frontend and backend libraries found in the subsequent sections</span>
+To implement SuperTokens, please install and use our frontend and backend libraries found in the subsequent sections.

 ## What does the backend SDK do?
 - Provides a flexible and intuitive API to manage sessions.